uggds/vagrant-docker/README.md

 ```
 ---

-If there is not enough space available in the docker container..

-If you encounted the follow message, you should increase Docker container size limit.
+If there is not enough space available in the docker container, you must increase Docker container size limit.

 ```
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!